CaravanStudios/open-product-recovery/README.md

 ### Install deps and build

+We recommend Node versions >=18.x, due to compatability issues with Lerna.

-First, run the setup script to install packages and compile the workspaces
+First, run the setup script to install packages and compile the workspaces.
+Note that there are a few known issues with the install process that the setup script is designed to overcome.
+We highly recommend you use this for your package installation and setup.

 ```console
 sh ./setup.sh
 ```

-The repo originally used lerna to manage the packages in the monorepo but recently moved to using npm workspaces.
-This broke a few things and other issues are waiting on fixes from core npm.
-Fixes are in progress to bring back testable linting and automatic tests through github actions.

 ### Run the unit tests